-For egg-free / vegan chocolate whoopie pies, you can swap in egg replacer for the 2 eggs and use vegan marshmallow creme instead of fluff.
-Or, you can enjoy this vegan whoopie pie recipe from my friend Hannah.
+For egg-free and vegan chocolate whoopie pies, you can swap in egg replacer for the 2 eggs.
+Vegan marshmallow creme can be hard to find, so I would use the Alternate Vanilla Cream Filling.

 We haven’t these chocolate whoopie pies gluten-free as of yet, but they may work with your favorite gluten-free flour blend.

 - 2 cups sugar

 - ¾ cup non-hydrogenated shortening (can substitute your favorite baking oil)

 - 2 cups unsweetened or plain dairy-free milk beverage (your choice of type)